Blue0505/SplendidSplendor/docs/status.md

     width: 100%;
 ">

-As denoted in the diagram with the dotted rectangular regions, the three turn types are `NORMAL`, `SPENDING`, and `RETURN`.
-The `SPENDING` turn type enables a player to use gold to purchase a card without needing an action for every variation.
+As illustrated in the diagram with the dotted rectangular regions, we partitioned the action space into three "turn types".
+The `SPENDING` turn type (top right) enables a player to use gold to purchase a card without needing an action for every variation.
 This reduces $5^5 \times 12$ actions to $12$ actions.
-Simiarly, the `RETURN` type allows a player to take two or three gems and return gems from their inventory if they exceed 10 gems without needing an action for every variation.
-This reduces $5^2 \times \binom{5}{2} + \binom{5}{3}$ actions to $\binom{5}{2} + \binom{5}{3}$ actions.
+Similarly, the `RETURN` turn type (bottom left) allows a player to take two or three gems and return gems from their inventory if they exceed 10 gems without needing an action for every variation.
+This reduces $5^2 \times \big( \binom{5}{2} + \binom{5}{3} \big)$ actions to $\binom{5}{2} + \binom{5}{3}$ actions.

 ### Observation System
-Building the observation system for Splendor was a key problem that we solved.
+Building the observation system for Splendor was the next key problem that we solved.
 OpenSpiel requires a one dimensional tensor to be returned from the `set_from` function of the `BoardObserver` class.
 This tensor represents an observation of the game state that is fed as input to the RL algorithms in OpenSpiel.
 Note that Splendor is an imperfect information game, since there are three "upside-down" decks that both the board and the player draw from.
 Note also that both players observe identical information at all times,